rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 ### Can I suspend servers and restore them quickly to the same IP address?

-You can remove a server from an Autoscale group and keep it on your Cloud account for observation.
-Autoscale will automatically replace it with a new server.
+You can remove a server from an Auto Scale group and keep it on your Cloud account for observation.
+Auto Scale will automatically replace it with a new server.

 Newly created servers have different IP addresses unless they arecreated in a scaling group with a load balancer.